Danielle Dax: Career

-Dax made her popular music debut in 1979, within three weeks of joining the group Amii Toytal and the Croixroads (a pseudonym for Lemon Kittens) as keyboardist, flautist and saxophonist.
+Dax made her popular music debut in 1979, within three weeks of joining the group Amii Toytal and the Croixroads (a pseudonym for Lemon Kittens) as keyboardist, flutist and saxophonist.
 It was their first gig and took place at Reading University's Student Union Airport Bar.
 Karl Blake from Lemon Kittens had met her some three weeks earlier after he read an article about her in a local newspaper.
 Blake was in urgent need of an artist, so he attended the next meeting of Dax's arts group and was introduced to her.
 Upon learning that she could also play saxophone and flute, he immediately recruited her for the band; in addition, he also got her to agree to do the cover artwork for the planned release.
 She ended up doing the cover artwork for all of Lemon Kittens releases.

 During Dax's time in the avant-garde new wave music band Lemon Kittens, she was included on Robert Fripp's band The League of Gentlemen's 1981 eponymous album, performing vocals (credited as "Hamsprachtmusic") on the song "Minor Man".
 However, that song was not included on the album when it was released on the CD compilation entitled God Save The King.
 Her artwork was retained for the cover.
 She also painted the cover for Robert Fripp's solo album, Let the Power Fall.
 Dax supplied vocals to an unreleased track by the Bombay Ducks in which she sang a duet with Robert Wyatt, although they never met.
 The duet was done in studio, separately.

 In early 1982, after the Lemon Kittens went into "extended hibernation", Dax embarked on her solo career, recording and producing the albums Pop-Eyes (1983) wherein she played all the instruments herself, initially released on the IRC [Initial Recording Company] label with her own art cover, and re-released on Awesome Records with a Holly Warburton cover.
 On the mini-album that followed Jesus Egg That Wept (1984), she was aided on some tracks by Karl Blake or David Knight.
 Her third album Inky Bloaters (1987), cemented her collaborative recording work with David Knight; this as well as various EPs, up to that time, were released on the label Awesome Records.
 In 1988, she signed with Sire Records, which released her album Dark Adapted Eye, which contained material from her previous recordings.